mendix/docs/ATS/Custom+Action+Creation+Tutorial.md

 To test the custom action we've developed for the booleanSlider widget, we will use our prototype application and ATS standard actions.
 Set the prototype application as *test application* in ATS (Read the [configuration section](Configuration#configure-test-applications) for more informations about setting applications as test applications).
 Now create a new test case.
 Let the test case open the prototype application and add our custom action to it.
 After that add [Assert Equals action](/ATS+Core+Actions/Assert+Equals) and use the test step output of our action as input parameter 1 for the [Assert Equals action](/ATS+Core+Actions/Assert+Equals).
 As input parameter 2, we will use the default value of the widget after launching the application, in our case *Sure*.

 Always try to test your custom actions with ATS standard actions or JavaScript code.
-If you use other custom actions to evaluate the outcome of your new custom action, it is possible that you recieve false-positive results due to missbeheaving custom actions.
+If you use other custom actions to evaluate the outcome of your new custom action, it is possible that you recieve false-positive results due to misbehaving custom actions.